celesteh/pd_WaxLips/README.md

 ## Play

-Someone must send out the first note.
+One player must send out the first note.
 The patches will play themselves until collisions or other issues cause the programs to run out of steam.
 At that point, players may wish to regenerate their lookup tables, change their player and start again.
 Or it may be an opportunity to end the performance.